ynput/OpenPype/website/docs/dev_settings.md

     "name": "project_settings/global"
 }
 ```
-- `BaseModuleSettingsDef` with implemented `get_settings_schemas` can return a dictionary where key define a dynamic schema name and value schemas that will be put there
+- `BaseModuleSettingsDef` with implemented `get_settings_schemas` can return a dictionary where key defines a dynamic schema name and value schemas that will be put there
 - dynamic schemas work almost the same way as templates
     - one item can be replaced by multiple items (or by 0 items)
 - goal is to dynamically load settings of OpenPype modules without having their schemas or default values in core repository